Illumina/manta/redist/README.md

 directories and test references in the makefiles.
 The copy of htslib in samtools has been removed.

-Note that an off-release htslib version is used here because the fix to issue https://github.com/samtools/htslib/issues/654 is required for valid analysis from alignments in CRAM format.

 ### cmake-modules

 cmake-modules-c99fd3 modified to show git describe --dirty